 Follow the next steps to get it ready:

 First, make sure the tour you are going or have created is available on the app.
 Do so by ticking the box on the Tour General screen and click save.

 Then, add a Start IDentifier and connect it specifically to the sign language tour, see image below.

 Thereafter, you are able to upload your video.
 You can do this in the same place where you upload audio.
 Note, only the video will be played in the app. audio will be stripped from the file.

 You can brand the MapMyVisit App for visitors visiting your site.
 You can upload a site-specific image in the portal which will be displayed as the background of the App.
 In the portal go to Manage site and open de Images tab.

 Promoting the App to your visitors

-We also made a leaflet which you can download and use to explains to your visitors how the App works.
+We also made a leaflet that you can download and use to explain to your visitors how the App works.